chiedo/leadership/README.md

 - Making Work Visible by Dominica DeGrandis
 - Agile estimating and planning by Mike Cohn
 - Shape Up by Ryan Singer
+- The Timeless Way of Building by Christopher Alexander

 ### Sales and Marketing